teodorlu/hotload/README.md

 result on the next reload.
 Why?
 Because `reload` doesn't flush the module's namespace.
 It still has access to everything that was there before!
 Which can be neat ...

+## Inspiration

+- Bruce Hauman's [Figwheel][6] revolutionized web development by hotloading new code into a running JavaScript application.
+Thanks!

 ## References